Hu7ein/Compose-Automation/README.md

 # Compose-Automation
 This repo contains the code and jar files for the automation of the compose function in Gmail.

+Test details:
+test window is opened,
+user is logged in to gmail,
+compose window is being opened, recipients are added, subject is added, body is added, mail is being sent, test window is closed.

+the main code can be found in SeleniumProject>src>Gmail>test link to the driver code -> https://github.com/Hu7ein/Compose-Automation/tree/main/SeleniumProject/src/Gmail/test

 selenium (java) version used  3.141.59 -> https://github.com/SeleniumHQ/selenium/releases/download/selenium-3.141.59/selenium-java-3.141.59.zip

 browser used for this test is Google chrome Version 92.0.4515.159 -> https://www.google.com/chrome/